Weber Q1200 Liquid Propane Portable Grill

 A cast aluminum grill with two independently controlled burners putting out 12,000 BTU over porcelain cast-iron grids.
 Two burners deliver 12,000 BTU total, 6,000 each, and heat up quickly even in cold weather.
 The porcelain cast-iron grids heat evenly and season like a skillet over time.

-The lowest value score here because it carries a premium price near $300.
+The lowest value score here because it carries a premium price.
 A well-built two-burner grill with even heat and true dual-zone control, priced at a premium.
 It scores 85 out of 100.

-Running one side hot and one side low for veg was genuinely useful and the build feels premium, but the price stung and I had to bring my own table since there is no stand.
+Running one side hot and one side low for veg was genuinely useful and the build feels premium, but the price stung and we had to bring our own table since there is no stand.

 Read our full Napoleon TravelQ 285 Portable Propane Grill review →